 Emails: A solid way to get in touch with prospects, but it may be more effective after you have some level of familiarity, so you don't succumb to the delete button.
 Call, connect on LinkedIn, get an introduction – do all these first, then your email is more likely to get opened because they recognize your name.

 Website: Turn it into a resource for prospects with blogs, downloads, videos, links to social media.

 Social posts: 1) Manage the LinkedIn company page and regularly post educational content.
 Buyers are not seeking out self-promotional content when they come to your page.
 They're looking for help with the challenges they feel day-to-day.
 2) Increase followers on the company page to increase the likelihood of crossing paths with prospective clients.

 Events: Host or participate in in-person or online events such as seminars, webinars, or roundtable discussions.
-Have someone on your team lead the session or bring in experts.
+Either have someone on your team lead the session or bring in experts.
 Either way, you get credit for speaking or hosting and bringing the content to them.

 Ads: These are not a necessity at all.
 If you want to run ads, be sure to target them very clearly to your prospects.
 Do the work to make the ads as targeted as possible to ensure you're not wasting money on the wrong audience.

-Emails: Send marketing emails to prospects with event invitations or ideas and content intended to educate and help them in their roles.
+Emails: Send marketing emails to prospects with invitations to events or ideas and content intended to educate and help them in their roles.

 Shift to filling the pipeline

 When we combine both the sales and marketing teams' activities, we shift the entire perspective from being a single or siloed discipline focus on just marketing or just prospecting to being a multi-disciplinary focus on filling the pipeline.
 Engage both your marketing and sales teams in marketing training programs and CRM training so everyone can learn the fundamentals and make the best use of time and technology.